kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

 ## Check the Runtime Status

-Make a call to the Runtime Provisioner to check the Runtime Status.
+Make a call to the Runtime Provisioner to check the Runtime status.
 Pass the Runtime ID as `id`.

 ```graphql
 query { runtimeStatus(id: "61d1841b-ccb5-44ed-a9ec-45f70cd2b0d6") {